This policy was last updated on 10 November 2022.

 This policy represents our commitment as an organisation to your right to privacy, giving you a clear explanation about how we use your information and your rights over that information.

-References to ‘we’, ‘us’ and ‘our’ are to CIVICUS World Alliance for Citizen Participation, a registered non-profit organisation in South Africa (number 029-864-NPO) and also with registrations in the United States of America, Switzerland and Ireland.
+References to ‘we’, ‘us’ and ‘our’ are to CIVICUS World Alliance for Citizen Participation, a registered non-profit organisation in South Africa (number 029-864-NPO) and also with registrations in the United States of America, Switzerland and the United Kingdom.
 CIVICUS is the registered data controller to which the policy refers.
 Our full details can be found at the end of this policy.

 This policy applies to all online systems offered by CIVICUS, through our organisational website www.civicus.org and other websites we operate (monitor.civicus.org and vukacoalition.org).
 This also applies to our other digital communications services that we may use to collect and retain data (for example newsletters, social media, surveys and online events).
 Many of these digital communication services are hosted by third parties (for example Facebook, Twitter, Google, Mailchimp) which have their own privacy policies and collect different levels of personal information.
 Where available, we use administrative controls to limit the amount of data these third parties can process; however, we cannot override their mandatory data collection practices (for more information see section labeled Third Party Websites).